 APV’s State and Federal Lobbying Team

-As Chief Legislative Officer, Jessica Johnson leads Animal Protection Voters’ legislative and political work on behalf of all New Mexico’s animals.
-She also oversees Animal Protection of New Mexico’s programmatic and legal work to prevent wildlife and equine cruelty.
-With more than seven years of experience in government relations on behalf of animal protection, Jessica’s expertise includes special event organizing, training, legislative analysis, campaign strategy, digital communications, and creating order from chaos.
-Prior to her current position, Jessica served as Senior Manager of Grassroots Advocacy in the ASPCA’s Government Relations department in Washington, D.C., where she led efforts to organize citizen support for state and federal legislation, ballot measures, voter registration, and get-out-the-vote efforts.
-Jessica earned a J.D. from Lewis & Clark Law School in 2011, where she specialized in environmental & animal law and received the Animal Law Leadership Award upon graduation.
-She lives in Santa Fe, NM with her husband, a beloved flock of chickens, and two rescued canines, Zelda and Edwin, with whom she enjoys hiking across New Mexico’s fabulous landscapes.
+As Chief Government Affairs Officer, Jessica Johnson leads Animal Protection Voters’ legislative and political efforts for the protection of all New Mexico’s animals and oversees programmatic and legal work to prevent wildlife cruelty.
+With nine years experience in government relations on behalf of animal protection, her expertise includes grassroots advocacy training, legislative analysis, campaign strategy, and digital communications.
+Previously, Jessica worked in the ASPCA’s Government Relations department in Washington, DC, where she led efforts to organize grassroots support for state and federal legislation, ballot measures, voter registration and get-out-the-vote efforts.
+Jessica earned a J.D. from Lewis & Clark Law School in Portland, OR, where she specialized in environmental and animal law, and received the Animal Law Leadership Award upon graduation.
+She lives in Santa Fe, NM with her husband and daughter, her beloved flock of companion chickens, and intrepid rescued canines, Zelda and Edwin, with whom she enjoys hiking across New Mexico’s fabulous public lands.

 Elisabeth Jennings has served as Animal Protection Voters’ and Animal Protection of New Mexico’s Executive Director since 1993, but began lobbying in New Mexico in 1989 as a volunteer.
 Since then she has worked to encourage a broader segment of New Mexicans to get actively involved in promoting animal protection legislation and holding legislators accountable for their important votes on bills that impact animals.
 Elisabeth grew up around all kinds of animals, including dogs, cats, and horses, where she learned to appreciate what animals offer to our lives.
 Jennings has lived in New Mexico since 1987, and enjoys spending time doing just about anything outdoors with her husband.